tacitdynamics/foldersync.github.io/docs-source/docs/faq/sync.md

 To eliminate this conflict when configuring a folderPair for the first time, and you KNOW the files are identical, you can set "FolderPair -> Sync option -> If both local and remote file are modified" option to "Assume files are identical".
 Only do this as a temporary thing for the first sync and only if you are 100% sure the files in both local and remote folder are indeed identical.

-## On Android 11 <sdcard>/Android/data folder can no longer be accessed, why?
-Android 11 has new file permission requirements and has restricted access to certain folders, like the data folder.
-It may be possible to add a specific Storage Access Framework permission on permissions screen to allow access to this folder, but unfortunately this will not work on all devices and may stop working completely in the future if Google wants it to.

-Note: Built-in vendor file managers can still access protected folders in some cases.

 ## Why does instant sync not work?
 This feature works only for local files device.
 When enabled, local file changes will be detected in the device folder, and a immediate partial sync will be attempted if other folderpair conditions allow this, such as network settings.
 Some custom ROMs may not support this.
 Newer versions of Android may not support this feature on external SD cards, since it appears folder/file change events are not propogated to apps properly.

-## Why do I get sync errors when my Amazon S3 bucket name has a period in it?
-Unfortunately bucket names with periods (.) in them is no longer supported by the Amazon API.
-This is because it results in SSL certificate errors when the Amazon server is accessed by an url like https://some.bucket.name.s3.amazonaws.com.
-I recommend the period character is replaced by a dash or other legal domain name character.

 ## What is the conflict setting and how does it work?
 When syncing a conflict can occur when both the local and the remote file has been modified since the last sync.
 You then have four options: to skip the file, to use the newest file or to use either the local or the remote file.